robbe-verhofste/Credit_Risk_Analysis/README.md

 We used imbalanced-learn and scikit-learn libraries, along with over and undersampling, with the SMOTEENN algorithm to determine whether the results from the combinatorial approach were better at predicting credit risk than the resampling algorithms from Deliverable 1.

+The SMOTEENN and Undersampling Analysis had the lowest accuracy, at 51%

 ![](resources/Undersample.PNG)

 ![](resources/SMOTEENN.PNG)